fab514/beginner-javascript-1/exercises/20 - The DOM/DOM.md

 myParagraph.classList.add('special'); // Added a class of special console.log(myParagraph); // shows this paragraph in console.

-const myImage = document.createElement('img'); // creates an image element
+const img = document.createElement('img'); // creates an image element
-myImage.src = 'https://picsum.photos/500'; // source of the image
+img.src = 'https://picsum.photos/500'; // source of the image
-myImage.alt = 'Nice Photo'; // alternate text of the image.
+img.alt = 'Nice Photo'; // alternate text of the image.
+// To add a class to your image use classList.add img.classList.add('cute');
+// To add an image to an already created div element use div.appendChild('img');

 const myDiv = document.createElement('div'); // creates div element
 myDiv.classList.add('wrapper'); // adds a wrapper (treats element like an object) to the div element.